HarryYu1/NoigoSolver/README.md

 You may also use noigooff to abort early, but you must start again if you do so.

-# PLEASE DO NOT DISTIRBUTE CARELESSLY, I DONT WANT TO RUIN THE QUEST :)
+PLEASE DO NOT DISTRIBUTE CARELESSLY, I DONT WANT TO RUIN THE QUEST :)